mbergenlid/unibranch/README.md

 ### Complete example

-The idea is to always commit on main branch, so imagine that you have worked on two independent features simultanously (Feature 1 and Feature 2).
-These are commited with one commit per feature straight to your main branch, but you would now like to submit these features for review separately.
+The idea is to create all your commit on one single main branch, so imagine that you have worked on two independent features simultanously (Feature 1 and Feature 2).
+These are commited with one commit per feature straight to your main branch, and you would now like to submit these features for review separately.

 ```